se-edu/learningresources/contents/data/nosql/NoSQL.md

 **Practice**

-After learning these core features and getting familiar with the syntax, you could try your hands at building a simple project to get a good feel for NoSQL in an actual backend.
+After learning these core features and getting familiar with the syntax, you could try your hand at building a simple project to get a good feel for NoSQL in an actual backend.

 Depending on the backend language you are using, you should browse through the documentation [here](https://docs.mongodb.com/ecosystem/drivers/) for the <trigger for="which-driver">appropriate language</trigger> and learn how to connect to your